SELab-2/OSOC-3/files/user_manual.md

 _**Note**: This dropdown is hidden if you cannot see any editions, as it would be empty.
 If you are an admin, create a new edition.
 If you are a coach, wait for an admin to add you to an edition._

-- Click the dropdown in the navbar to open it
+- Click the dropdown in the navbar to open it.
-- In the dropdown, click on the edition you'd like to switch to
+- In the dropdown, click on the edition you'd like to switch to.

 You have now set another edition as your "current edition".
 This means that navigating through the navbar will show results for that specific edition.